ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 to configure headers or integrate your preferred caching plugin.

 == Keyword Research ==
-Connect your Google account from **SEO → Connect Google Account** and use the **Keyword Research** tab to generate ideas via the Google Keyword Planner.
+After configuring credentials in **Gm2 → Google OAuth Setup**, connect your Google account from **SEO → Connect Google Account** and use the **Keyword Research** tab to generate ideas via the Google Keyword Planner.

 == Image Optimization ==